-PHYSICAL SKILLS TO BECOME A CHARACTER FOR REHEARSAL AND PERFORMANCE (USING BODY) - GSPEED I. G GESTURES Using your hands to highlight meaning or convey emotion.
-E.g. Scratching your head if you are confused or Waving to say 'Hello'.
+My as a BODY) - GSPEED designed by ® frequency 1.
+G GESTURES Using your hands - eg Waving to say 'Hello'.
 2. S STANCE The way someone stands usually to do with feet positioning.
-This could be with your feet really wide apart or really close together, for example.
-3. P POSTURE AND BODY LANGUAGE Posture and body language is how you hold and position your body to show emotion or a character's personality.
+This could be with your feet really wide apart or really close together 3.
+P POSTURE BODY LANGUAGE Posture and body language is how you hold and position your body to show emotion or a character's personality.
 E.g. shoulders back and chest out to show confidence.
 Hanging head and shoulder may show shame or sadness 4.
 E EXPRESSION Also known as 'facial expressions'.
-Using your face to communicate emotions and reactions.
-Smiling to show happiness, frowning to show anger, raising one eye brow to show confusion for example.
+Smiling to show happiness, raising one eye brow to show confusion for example.
 5. E EYE CONTACT Looking into someone else's eyes.
-This could be another character or an audience member.
 Making eye contact makes it clear who you are speaking to.
-Avoiding eye contact can suggest feeling awkward or upset.
-6. D DYNAMICS AND MOVEMENT Dynamics means HOW you move.
+Avoiding eye contact can suggest feeling awkward or upset. & LVE 6.
+D DYNAMICS Dynamics means HOW you move.
 For example, sharply / smoothly.
-Movement is HOW your character walks.
-For example, with a limp or taking large steps